ewilcox/sculder_twitter_tutorial/README.txt

 from the google maps code to the maps section of the framework.
 I could pull lat & long data from the gps to update a current location but what I have isn't really accessing the google maps api.

+All of this is working on my android device.